 - The palace, dating from 1430: Mary, Queen of Scots gave birth here to James VI, future king of England, in 1566.
 Scotland’s parliament met in the great hall until 1639.

-- Scotland’s crown jewels, specifically the crown, sword and scepter (c.
-1494) along with the Stone of Destiny (Stone of Scone) upon which every king of Scotland has been crowned, are lovingly guarded here.
+- Scotland’s crown jewels, specifically the crown, sword, and scepter as well as the Stone of Destiny (Stone of Scone) upon which every king of Scotland has been crowned, are lovingly guarded here.
 The crown incorporates a gold circlet worn by Robert the Bruce.
 The jewels were successfully hidden from England for over a hundred years, following the abolishment of Scotland’s parliament in 1707.
-Scotland just got their stone back from England in 1999.
+Scotland just got the Stone of Scone back from England in 1999.

 - The National War Memorial commemorates those Scots who gave their lives in the world wars and since.

-- The 1 O’Clock Gun fires daily from the castle.
+- The One O’Clock Gun fires daily from the castle.
 (Apparently, firing at noon takes too much ammo.)

 - The National War Museum of Scotland proudly covers the last four hundred years of military history and honors Scotland’s various kilt-wearing regiments.